byu-is-566/is-566-09-dbt-1-instructions/README.md

 - You can include all of the columns from the sales_orders model, as well as the 4 campaign label columns (i.e., `campaign_id`, `customer_segment`, `product_category`, `ad_strategy`).
 - You should also add a binary `is_campaign_conversion` column that is populated conditionally based on whether there is campaign data available for a given order_id.

 We could keep going with lots of other intermediate models.
 But I think we'll hold it there for now.
-Doing a dbt run will allow us to check 2 things: (1) that our configuration setting from Task 3.3 is being properly applied to the intermediate models (meaning that they are being created as views; see the last two of the 14), and (2) that there's nothing but green success all over that terminal.
+Doing a `dbt build` will allow us to check 2 things: (1) that our configuration setting from Task 3.3 is being properly applied to the intermediate models (meaning that they are being created as views; see the last two of the 14), and (2) that there's nothing but green success all over that terminal.
 Screenshot for reference:

 <img src="566/screenshots/readme_img/int_run.png"  width="80%">